Charles Jean de la Vallée Poussin: Work

 Later, he worked on potential theory and complex analysis.

 He also published a counterexample to Alfred Kempe's false proof of the four color theorem.
 The Poussin graph, the graph he used for this counterexample, is named after him.

 Cours d’analyse

 The textbooks of his mathematical analysis course have been a reference for a long time and had some international influence.

-The second edition (1909-1912) is remarkable for its introduction of the Lebesgue integral.
+The second edition (1909–1912) is remarkable for its introduction of the Lebesgue integral.
 It was in 1912, "the only textbook on analysis containing both Lebesgue integral and its application to Fourier series, and a general theory of approximation of functions by polynomials".

 The third edition (1914) introduced the now classical definition of differentiability due to Otto Stolz.
 The second volume of this third edition was burnt in the fire of Louvain during the German invasion.

 The further editions were much more conservative, returning essentially to the first edition.
-Starting from the eight edition, Fernand Simonart took over the revision and the publication of the Cours d’analyse.
+Starting from the eighth edition, Fernand Simonart took over the revision and the publication of the Cours d’analyse.